andynguyen2202/Target-Marketing-for-Canadian-Bank---Private-Kaggle-Competition/README.md

 - Different Classification ML models, namely Decision Tree, Random Forest, Gradient Boosting Classifier with the support of PCA and Hyper-parameter Tuning
 - Basic ANN with a cerntain number of hidden layers, plus Drop-out Layers added to observe the differences

+Result: With this approach, we have achieved the highest score on the Kaggle Competition Leaderboard for this project.

 Citation

 @misc{target-marketing-for-canadian-bank-2023s-aml-1413,